 These files contain asserts that correspond to the Faliure and Success conditions defined in the RMM specification.
-To read on further how such a file should be defined please refer to Writing a good proof dpkg -i ubuntu-20.04-cbmc-5.95.1-Linux.deb
+To read on further how such a file should be defined please refer to Writing a good proof

 The recommended way for installing CBMC is via the pre-built package found at the github release page.
 The same page contains the instructions for installing the different release packages.